Oliver Nugent: First World War

 In September 1915, after promotion to temporary major general, he was appointed to command the 36th (Ulster) Division, "one of the most distinctive New Army formations", in the words of his biographer, with which he served until May 1918, when Major General Clifford Coffin replaced him.
-He was promoted to the permanent rank of major general 1 January 1916.
+He was promoted to the permanent rank of major general 1 January 1916 "for distinguished service in the Field".

 In common with several other divisions, Nugent deployed his leading battalions into no man's land fifteen minutes before Zero Hour on the first day of the Battle of the Somme in July 1916.
 This allowed his soldiers to gain an advantage and capture their first objective, the Schwaben Redoubt.
 However, the failure of the divisions either side to get forward caused the attack to falter, and eventually the 36th Division withdrew in some disorder.

 He was appointed a Companion of the Order of the Bath in the New Year Honours 1917.

+Despite heavy casualties, Nugent's 36th (Ulster) Division saw action beyond the Somme, playing a key role in the Battle of Messines in June 1917, where they suffered heavy losses but achieved significant gains while fighting alongside the 16th (Irish) Division.

+The division then participated in the Battle of Cambrai in November, and later in the German spring offensives which began in March 1918, where the division played a role in countering this major German attack.

+Postwar and final years

-He commanded the Meerut Division in India from August 1918 to 1920, and, after giving up his assignment at the time, retired from the army in 1920 to the family estate in Farren Connell, County Cavan, where he died from pneumonia on 31 May 1926.
+He commanded the Meerut Division in India from August 1918 to 1920, and, after giving up his assignment at the time, retired from the army in November 1920 to the family estate in Farren Connell, County Cavan, where he died from pneumonia on 31 May 1926, at the age of 65.
 He was knighted in the New Year Honours 1922.

 Nugent's portrait by William Conor is in Belfast City Hall.